ajzat25/SectorEdit/README.md

 Yes, Im doing this for fun, not because it makes sence.

 # Level Editor?
 Not Yet.
-I'm making levels by hand untill I get around to that
+I'm making levels by hand untill I get around to that!

 ### Dependencies
 * Grm3